 The splash park has been here for a few years now and there are a couple of the sprinklers that weren’t working when we visited, including the massive pole in the middle.
 That didn’t detract from the fun though!
 There is a reasonable number of sprinklers and the park is a decent size.

-There are a couple of other things in the park that mean a visit to Leighton Buzzard splash park can easily be a full family day out.
+There are a couple of other things in Parsons Road Recreation Ground that mean a visit to Leighton Buzzard splash park can easily be a full family day out.
 There’s a beach (which is fenced off so it’s not full of cat poop).
 You do have to bring your own bucket and spade though.
-Or, if you’re lucky, you might find the odd toy hidden in the sand if you’re rubbish and forget to take anything with you!!!
+Or, if you’re lucky, you might find the odd toy hidden in the sand if you’re also a rubbish parent who forgot to take anything with you!!!

-And a skate park.
+There’s also a good sized skate park which the boys absolutely loved.
 Again, these are right next to each other so if you had kids of various ages then they could all be doing their own thing but you can keep an eye on them at the same time.

 Parking / How to get there